 - Lift and /or move up to 25 lbs.

-HOURS OF EMPLOYMENT: This is a part-time position.
-A 25 hour per week work schedule will be established in consultation with the supervisor.
+HOURS OF EMPLOYMENT: This is a full time position.
+A work schedule will be established in consultation with the supervisor, evening and weekend hours may apply.
 The normal work week is Monday – Friday.
 Normal hours of work will be established between the hours of 8:00am and 6:00pm.
 Some evening and weekend hours are required.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of the job.
 The noise level in the work environment is usually moderate.